efacilitation/eventric/README.md

 ## eventric.js [![Build Status](https://travis-ci.org/efacilitation/eventric.svg?branch=master)](https://travis-ci.org/efacilitation/eventric)

-Build JavaScript applications based on Events and Domain-driven Design.
+Build JavaScript applications based on DDD, CQRS and EventSourcing

 Runs on NodeJS and modern Browsers.
 Therefore it's easy to share code between Server and Client.
 Information regarding the API and more can be found in the [Wiki](https://github.com/efacilitation/eventric/wiki).